PouyaPouryaie/basicFeaturesForSpringProject/README.md

 This project, implement instance of basic feature, <br> you maybe want use for App base on Spring-boot <br>

+### Note for upgrade to 2.4.X
+1) for active profile config: <br>
+for before 2.4.x you can activate profile in pom file and add <b>@spring.profiles.active@</b> in application.properties <br>
+and then properties apply in project base on profile that active. <br>
+for 2.4.x or above
+    - if you want to use same as old solution you must add ```spring.config.use-legacy-processing=true``` in application.properties
+    - if you want to migrate in new approach please check https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-Config-Data-Migration-Guide

 ## Features:
 - spring-web
 - spring-jpa